 There are various methods to verify the income of a household with multiple adults.
-Households that qualify at the household or property level do not need to verify individual adult household member's income (e.g., households qualifying for Community Solar under IECTs, LIHEAP or IHWAP, HUD Project-Based Vouchers or Rental Assistance Vouchers, or Tax-Subsidized Multifamily Programs).
+Households that qualify at the household or property level do not need to verify individual adult household member's income (e.g., households qualifying for Community Solarcommunity solar under IECTSIECS, LIHEAP or IHWAP, HUD Project-Based Vouchers or Rental Assistance Vouchers, or Tax-Subsidized MultifamilyMulti-Family Programs).
 Where verification of individual adult household members' income is required, each individual must be listed on the Certification and Consent Form and must submit income documentation as outlined in Sections 6.1 and 6.3 below.